unicode-org/cldr/docs/ldml/tr35-collation.md

 The final table gives certain hard-coded byte values.
 The "trail" area is provided for implementation of the "trailing weights" as described in the UCA.

-> :point_right: **Note**: The particular primary lead bytes for Hani vs. IMPLICIT vs. TRAILING are only an example.
+> 👉 **Note**: The particular primary lead bytes for Hani vs. IMPLICIT vs. TRAILING are only an example.
 An implementation is free to move them if it also moves the explicit TRAILING weights.
 This affects only a small number of explicit mappings in FractionalUCA.txt, such as for U+FFFD, U+FFFF, and the “unassigned first primary”.
 It is possible to use no SPECIAL bytes at all, and to use only the one primary lead byte FF for TRAILING weights.

 #### 2.6.3 <a name="File_Format_UCA_Rules_txt" href="#File_Format_UCA_Rules_txt">UCA_Rules.txt</a>